steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 Javascript, just check if it is there: +15.

+Clojure, the language checks for this before runtime: -30.

 ### Missing Enum Dispatch Implementation

 For example, using a switch-case in C# to dispatch on an enum